 If you indeed have a long-standing relationship with a local bank, they are always going to be your first call.
 There’s no understating the importance of familiarity, good communication and an amicable rapport when negotiating terms, making payments and dealing with whatever business complications may come up.

-However, your local bank not offer the size or scope of financing needed, or if you’d just like to get an idea of what else is out there, don’t hesitate to shop around.
+However, if your local bank does not offer the size or scope of financing needed, or if you’d just like to get an idea of what else is out there, don’t hesitate to shop around.
 Don’t be afraid to venture out of your comfort zone.
+Take risks!
 Look for a lender with multiple loan products, so you have a better chance at structuring one to your liking.
-And get some referrals regarding the strength of service and support.
+Also, get some referrals regarding the strength of service and support.

 If yours is a small business, check into the availability of Small Business Administration or other government-backed loan programs.
 These are often designed to boost local economies, so you may be able to get favorable terms and rates.

 Last, but not least, don’t limit yourself to loans.
 Today’s lending environment is competitive and technology driven.
-So businesses have a wide variety of alternatives, many of which are just a few clicks away.
+Businesses have a wide variety of alternatives, many of which are just a few clicks away.
 These include angel investors, online peer-to-peer lending networks and crowdsourcing.

 Many, if not most, companies can’t grow without taking on some debt.
-But precisely how you go about using debt to your advantage depends largely on the lenders with which you choose to do business.
+How you go about using debt to your advantage depends largely on the lenders with which you choose to do business.
 Let us play matchmaker and help you find the ideal partner.
 We can also offer assistance in structuring and presenting your financial statements for best results.